tez-capital/docs.tez.capital_content/en/getting-started/slashing-explained.md

 You can verify your baker hasn't been denounced by checking:
 - [TzKT](https://tzkt.io) - Search your baker address and check for denunciation operations
-- [TzStats](https://tzstats.com) - View baker history and any penalties

 ## What To Do If Slashed